zubinchopra/portaldocs/portal-sdk/templates/portalfx-create.md

 ### Design for a single blade
 All create experiences should be designed for a single blade.
 Start by building a template blade.
 Always prefer dropdowns over pickers (form fields that allow selecting items from a list in a child blade) and avoid using selectors (form fields that open child blades).

-Email [ibizafxpm](mailto:ibizafxpm@microsoft.com?subject=Full-screen Create) if you have any questions about the current state of full-screen create experiences.
+Reach out to <a href="mailto:ibizafxpm@microsoft.com?subject=Full-screen Create">Ibiza FX PM</a> if you have any questions about the current state of full-screen create experiences.

 ### Add a provider component
 The [parameter collection framework](portalfx-parameter-collection-overview.md) is platform that enables you to build UX to collect data from the user.
 If you're not familiar with collectors and providers, now is a good time to read more about it.